AdaCore/spark2014/docs/lrm/source/subprograms.rst

    initial declaration is Ignore.
    [A Ghost assertion policy of Ignore can be used to ensure that a compiler generates no code for ghost constructs.]
+   Such a declaration is said to be a *disabled ghost declaration*;
+   terms such as "disabled ghost type" and "disabled ghost subprogram" are defined analogously.

 .. _etu-ghost_entities-ss: